ZipCPU/dblclockfft/README.md

 I'm actually so excited that I got it to this point that I'm going to move it from dev to master earlier, and come back to get the real only version.

+# Common Confusions

+This core does not contain any overflow protection.
+Should you send it data large enough to overflow its internal registers, you will likely get something unexpected in return.

+This is perhaps for the best.
+While overflow detection is a possible addition, overflow protection will only minimize an already bad situation.
+It would be better to avoid that bad situation in the first place by providing the core with enough bits of precision to do its mathematics with.

 # Commercial Applications

 Should you find the LGPLv3 license insufficient for your needs, other licenses